Actin filament: In vitro self-assembly

-Measuring approximately 6 nm in diameter, microfilaments are the thinnest fibers of the cytoskeleton.
+Measuring approximately 7 nm in diameter, microfilaments are the thinnest fibers of the cytoskeleton.
 They are polymers of actin subunits (globular actin, or G-actin), which as part of the fiber are referred to as filamentous actin, or F-actin.
 Each microfilament is made up of two helical, interlaced strands of subunits.
 Much like microtubules, actin filaments are polarized.
 Electron micrographs have provided evidence of their fast-growing barbed-ends and their slow-growing pointed-end.
 This polarity has been determined by the pattern created by the binding of myosin S1 fragments: they themselves are subunits of the larger myosin II protein complex.
 The pointed end is commonly referred to as the minus (−) end and the barbed end is referred to as the plus (+) end.

-In vitro actin polymerization, or nucleation, starts with the self-association of three G-actin monomers to form a trimer.
+In vitro actin polymerization, starts with the self-association of three G-actin monomers to form a trimer.
 ATP-bound actin then itself binds the barbed end, and the ATP is subsequently hydrolyzed.
 ATP hydrolysis occurs with a half time of about 2 seconds, while the half time for the dissociation of the inorganic phosphate is about 6 minutes.
 This autocatalyzed event reduces the binding strength between neighboring subunits, and thus generally destabilizes the filament.
 In vivo actin polymerization is catalyzed by a class of filament end-tracking molecular motors known as actoclampins.
-Recent evidence suggests that the rate of ATP hydrolysis and the rate of monomer incorporation are strongly coupled.
+Evidence suggests that the rate of ATP hydrolysis and the rate of monomer incorporation are strongly coupled.

 Subsequently, ADP-actin dissociates slowly from the pointed end, a process significantly accelerated by the actin-binding protein, cofilin.
 ADP bound cofilin severs ADP-rich regions nearest the (−)-ends.
 Upon release, the free actin monomer slowly dissociates from ADP, which in turn rapidly binds to the free ATP diffusing in the cytosol, thereby forming the ATP-actin monomeric units needed for further barbed-end filament elongation.
 This rapid turnover is important for the cell's movement.
 End-capping proteins such as CapZ prevent the addition or loss of monomers at the filament end where actin turnover is unfavorable, such as in the muscle apparatus.

 Actin polymerization together with capping proteins were recently used to control the 3-dimensional growth of protein filament so as to perform 3D topologies useful in technology and the making of electrical interconnect.
 Electrical conductivity is obtained by metallisation of the protein 3D structure.